balanced-ops/balanced-users/README.md

 - Allows for customizations per user, see `vars/test_vars.yml` for an example

 ### EC2 Specific
-- Removes the default sudoer from ec2 (whether its ec2-user or ubuntu)
+- Removes the default ec2 login SSH keys (whether its ec2-user or ubuntu)

 ## Usage